MITCHELL CHARLESWORTH (AUDIT) LIMITED

 Persons who are not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person which exists or is available otherwise than pursuant to that Act.

-Our failure to enforce any one or more of the Terms or Conditions at any time or for any period shall not be a waiver of them, or our right at any time to enforce all applicable terms and conditions.
+Our failure to enforce any one or more of the Terms and Conditions at any time or for any period shall not be a waiver of them, or our right at any time to enforce all applicable terms and conditions.

 If any provision within these terms should not be valid, in whole or in part, it will be deemed not to form part of the Contract and the enforceability of the remainder of the Contract will not be affected.